fadialzammar/verilator-tutorials/Introduction/README.md

 Congrats, you've successfully Verilated a module, simulated it, and viewed its signals as a waveform!
 Next, we will look at [Verilating the OTTER](../OTTER/README.md).

 A `Makefile` is provided to automate the steps outlined here, which can be run with the `make` command in this directory.
-Part of this file is for generating a PDF of this tutorial and is not related to the verilating steps.